Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Discussion

 We compare the results on the domain wall with those on the vortex.
 The model describing the dynamics of the domain wall does not include electromagnetic fields, and the order parameter is taken to be real.
-The existence of the domain wall is ensured by the boundary conditions at $x=x_{\textrm{L,R}}$ where the order parameter takes opposite signs.
+The existence of the domain wall is ensured by the boundary conditions at $x=x_{\textrm{L,R}}$, where the order parameter takes opposite signs.
 In contrast, the model for the vortex dynamics includes the electromagnetic potentials and requires solving not only the TDGL equation and the heat (or spin) diffusion equation, but also Ampère’s law.
 The electromagnetic field couples to the phase of the order parameter, and the TDGL equation is decomposed into its real and imaginary parts.
-Despite these differences in the structure of the models, we have demonstrated that the same analytical method can be employed to analyze the dynamics in both systems.
-As a result, the expressions obtained for the velocities of the domain wall and the vortex show a striking correspondence.
-The only difference lies in the dissipative contribution from the normal current introduced in the vortex model, which does not appear in the domain wall model.
-However, since this term has the same sign as the dissipative contribution arising from the time derivative term in the TDGL equation which is common to both models, it merely enhances the effect and does not cause the defect to move in the opposite direction.
-In this sense, we conclude that the results for the domain wall and the vortex are essentially equivalent.
+Despite these differences in the structure of the models, we have demonstrated that the same analytical strategy based on the momentum balance relation can be applied to both systems.
+The resulting velocity expressions for the domain wall and the vortex have closely analogous structures.
+The additional dissipative term from the normal current appears only in the vortex model.
+Since this term has the same sign as the dissipative contribution from the TDGL relaxation term, it enhances the damping but does not change the direction of motion.

+In this sense, the domain wall analysis captures the same mechanism that appears in the vortex calculation, while the two systems remain physically distinct.

-We can also consider the significance of addressing the domain-wall problem rather than vortices.
-A prime example is the application to the Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) state~\cite{ff,LO}, which is a periodic structure of the order parameter in real space.
-In the FFLO state, electrons form Cooper pairs with finite center-of-mass momentum, and accordingly, the periodic structure appears in real space.
-We can treat the FFLO state as a series of domain walls corresponding to a periodic extension of the system~\cite{richard2016heat} discussed in our study.
-Recently, the possible FFLO state in zero magnetic fields has been discussed~\cite{SumitaFFLO}, and the dynamics of these states under inhomogeneous temperature or spin-density gradients is a significant future extension.
+We can also consider the significance of addressing the domain wall problem rather than vortices.
+A prime example is the application to the FFLO state, where we can treat the periodic array of domain walls as a periodic extension of the system discussed in our study.
+Recently, the possible FFLO state in zero magnetic field has been discussed~\cite{SumitaFFLO}, and the dynamics of these states under inhomogeneous temperature or spin-density gradients is a significant future extension.